mapzen/opzworks/README.md

 ![workflow](img/flow.png)

 This gem makes a number of assumptions in order to enforce a specific workflow.
 First among them is the Opsworks stack naming convection.
-This will need to adhere toe the following format:
+This will need to adhere to the following format:

     PROJECT::ENV::REGION